Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Weight Learning

 Preference prediction is the task of inferring user attitudes (often quantified by ratings) toward a set of items.
 This problem is naturally structured, since a user's preferences are often interdependent, as are an item's ratings. \emph{Collaborative filtering} is the task of predicting unknown ratings using only a subset of observed ratings.
 Methods for this task range from simple nearest-neighbor classifiers to complex latent factor models.
 More generally, this problem is an instance of link prediction, since the goal is to predict links indicating preference between users and content.
 Since preferences are ordered rather than Boolean, it is natural to represent them with the continuous variables of HL-MRFs, with higher values indicating greater preference.
 To illustrate the versatility of HL-MRFs, we design a simple, interpretable collaborative filtering model for predicting humor preferences.
 We test this model on the Jester dataset, a repository of ratings from 24,983 users on a set of 100 jokes \citep{goldberg:ir01}.
 Each joke is rated on a scale of $[-10,+10]$, which we normalize to $[0,1]$.
 We sample a random 2,000 users from the set of those who rated all 100 jokes, which we then split into 1,000 train and 1,000 test users.
 From each train and test matrix, we sample a random 50\% to use as the observed features $\xx$; the remaining ratings are treated as the variables $\yy$.

 Our HL-MRF model uses an item-item similarity rule:

 where \texttt{J1} and \texttt{J2} are jokes and \texttt{U} is a user; the predicate \texttt{Likes/2} indicates the degree of preference (i.e., rating value); and \texttt{SimRating/2} is a closed predicate that measures the mean-adjusted cosine similarity between the observed ratings of two jokes.
-We also include rules to enforce that \texttt{Likes(U,J)} concentrates around the observed average rating of user \texttt{U} (represented with the predicate \texttt{AvgUserRating/1}) and item \texttt{J} (represented with the predicate \texttt{AvgJokeRating/1}), and the global average (represented with the predicate \texttt{AvgRating/1}):
+We also include the following rules to enforce that \texttt{Likes(U,J)} concentrates around the observed average rating of user \texttt{U} (represented with the predicate \texttt{AvgUserRating/1}) and item \texttt{J} (represented with the predicate \texttt{AvgJokeRating/1}), and the global average (represented with the predicate \texttt{AvgRating/1}).

-\texttt{AvgRating("constant")} takes a placeholder constant as an argument, since there is only one grounding of it for the entire HL-MRF.
+The atom \texttt{AvgRating("constant")} takes a placeholder constant as an argument, since there is only one grounding of it for the entire HL-MRF.
 Again, all three of these predicates are closed and computed using averages of observed ratings.
 In all cases, the observed ratings are taken only from the training data for learning (to avoid leaking information about the test data) and only from the test data during testing.

-We compare our HL-MRF model to a current state-of-the-art latent factors model, \emph{Bayesian probabilistic matrix factorization} (BPMF) \citep{salakhutdinov:icml08}.
-BPMF is a fully Bayesian treatment and, as such, is considered ``parameter-free;" the only parameter that must be specified is the rank of the decomposition.
+We compare our HL-MRF model to a canonical latent factor model, \emph{Bayesian probabilistic matrix factorization} (BPMF) \citep{salakhutdinov:icml08}.
+BPMF is a fully Bayesian treatment and is therefore considered ``parameter-free;" the only parameter that must be specified is the rank of the decomposition.
 Based on settings used by \citet{xiong:sdm10}, we set the rank of the decomposition to 30 and use 100 iterations of burn in and 100 iterations of sampling.
 For our experiments, we use the code of \citet{xiong:sdm10}.
 Since BPMF does not train a model, we allow BPMF to use all of the training matrix during the prediction phase.

 Table~\ref{tab:jester} lists the normalized mean squared error (NMSE) and normalized mean absolute error (NMAE), averaged over 10 random splits.
 Though BPMF produces the best scores, the improvement over HL-MRF-L (LME) is not significant in NMAE.